hyperdefined/ToolStats/README.md

 * Arrows shot (bows/crossbows)
 * Flight time with elytras.

 The best part is, this data is stored on the item itself.
-You can also change how the lore is displayed on the items!

 If item lore is ever incorrect/missing, you can run `/toolstats reset`.
 This command fixes the lore on whatever item you are holding.